-The Scholars in the program are given a new Raspberry Pi computer with monitor, keyboard and mouse to use in their study and exploration during the program.
-Upon graduation from the program the Scholars are allowed to take the equipment home for further study and for use in the Academic Year Program.
+The Scholars in the program are given a new Raspberry Pi computer with a monitor, keyboard, and mouse to use in their study and exploration during the program.
+Upon graduation from the program, the Scholars are allowed to take the equipment home for further study and for use in the STEM Leadership Corps.
 The Scholars produce a project in the final week to demonstrate the skills and knowledge they have learned.
 The final projects consist of technology integrated with one of the 17 Sustainable Development Goals.

 Social Justice & Ecology Curriculum

 The focus of our social and ecological curriculum is the 17 Sustainable Development Goals.
 We begin with a general introduction to the goals themselves and then explore a subset of the goals during the five weeks of the program.
 The 2030 SDG Goals are:

 - GOAL 4: Quality Education

 - GOAL 8: Decent Work and Economic Growth